Convenient, discreet healthcare

 Taking Viagra means you will have an erection until the effects of the drug wear off – False

 Due to pop culture and the spreading of misinformation, many people are under the impression that Viagra causes a constant erection.
 This is not the case; without arousal or stimulation an erection cannot be maintained.
 The active ingredients in Viagra and similar drugs do not automatically provide an erection, but instead open the veins allowing for more blood flow to the penis when stimulated.
 Theoretically, you could take the appropriate medication and still not achieve an erection if you aren't properly aroused or stimulated.

-Sildenafil, Viagra, Tadalafil and Cialis, all work the same way to produce an erection but have subtle differences in how long the effects last and how quick the onset of the effects come about.
-Cialis and Tadalafil generally have the fastest onset (sometimes within 15 minutes) and have the longest lasting effects (up to 36 hours).
+Sildenafil, Viagra, Tadalafil and Cialis, all work the same way to produce an erection but have subtle differences in how long the effects last and how quickly the onset of the effects comes about.
+Cialis and Tadalafil generally have the fastest onset (sometimes within 15 minutes) and have the longest-lasting effects (up to 36 hours).
 Sildenafil and Viagra usually take an average of 30 minutes to start their effects which can last up to 4 hours.

 - You should not take more than one Sildenafil or Viagra tablet within a 24-hour window.